If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 Verdict: The Samsung HW-N650 is a high-end soundbar that rocks a minimalist design and a robust build quality combined with several great features.
 The sound quality is brilliant, with a loud and immersive front soundstage for movies and music listening.

 Its price tag is fairly hefty, but the addition of the Acoustic Beam technology and a wireless subwoofer justifies it.
-It’s a worthy recommendation for anyone who needs a superb all-round soundbar!
+It’s a worthy recommendation for anyone who needs a superb all-around soundbar!

 5. Best Subwoofer: Polk Audio MagniFi Max SR Surround Soundbar